 More importantly it gifted us Kylo Ren, formerly Ben Solo, son of Leia and Han, Master of the Knights of Ren and Creep of the First Order.
-He has become an internet sensation thanks to his tantrums, his sullen ambivalence and his rejection of his former identity.
+He has become an internet sensation thanks to his tantrums and his rejection of his former identity.

 Rey has to pick her jaw up off the ground and re-assume her own mask – a mask of defiance.